 If vehicle movement and/or water cause the top layer of asphalt to slough away and expose the subgrade or the road bed, the resultant condition is commonly called a pothole.
 Once the subgrade or road bed has been disturbed, the road is considered structurally failed.

-Overall Condition Index, used to rate the condition of streets on a scale of 0 (very poor) to 100 (excellent). (see also photos of OCI ratings)
+Pavement Condition Index, used to rate the condition of streets on a scale of 0 (very poor) to 100 (excellent). (see also photos of PCI ratings)